rahulpargi641/Banana-Jump/README.md

     - GameManager: Manages the game state, including restarting the game after a delay.
 It ensures only one instance of the GameManager exists throughout the game.

     - PlatformSpawner: Spawns alternating left and right platforms, adjusting their positions vertically.
 It also has the ability to spawn birds on random platforms.

-    - Platform: Represents a platform and dynamically instantiates either a regular banana or a special banana (bananaS) at a designated spawn point when the platform is created.
+    - Platform: Represents a platform and dynamically instantiates either a regular banana or a special banana at a designated spawn point when the platform is created.
 The instantiated banana becomes a child of the platform.

     - SoundManager: Manages sound effects for jumping and game over events.